Social Media Marketing for Accountants

 Not every platform deserves equal effort.

-The commercial answer is simple.
+The commercial answer of where to devote your efforts is simple.
 Focus where your buyers are most likely to notice you, remember you and book a conversation.
+For 9 out of 10 of you reading this, that is likely to be LinkedIn.

 From posting to pipeline

 That does not mean every post should push for a consultation.
 In fact, constant selling often weakens results.
-What matters is having a structured mix.
+What matters is having a structured approach.
 Some posts should build authority.
 Some should create relevance around pain points.
 Some should show proof.
 And some should invite the next step, whether that is a call, an event registration, a download or a direct message.
-They should also be backed up with proactive conversation starters through the DMs.
+Then your content should also be backed up with proactive conversation-starters sent through DMs.

 This is where many firms leave money on the table.
 They produce decent content, but they do not convert visibility into conversations.
-There is no clear follow-up process, no campaign focus and no system for generating and handling inbound and outbound interest effectively.
-Social media starts the conversation.
-It still needs a commercial framework around it.
+There needs to be a process for generating and handling inbound and outbound interest effectively.
+Social media can be your conversation-starter with potential new clients, but only if the right commercial plan of action is in place.

 What accountants should measure

-If you want a serious answer on ROI, measure commercial movement, not just channel activity.
+If you want a serious answer to the ROI being generated, measure commercial impact, not just channel activity.

-That means tracking enquiries, meetings booked, referral introductions influenced by social visibility, webinar registrations, profile visits from target buyers and the quality of sales conversations generated.
-It also means looking at which topics lead to action.
-You may find that technical compliance posts attract peers, while commercially focused advisory content attracts actual prospects.
+That means tracking enquiries, meetings booked, referral introductions, webinar and event registrations, profile visits from target buyers - as well as the quality of sales conversations generated.
+It also means asking the prospects you meet about the insights they have found most valuable.
+You may find that technical compliance posts attract peers, while commercially focused advisory content is what your actual prospects have found most valuable.

 There is a trade-off here.
-Not every useful social activity creates an immediate lead.
-Some content exists to build familiarity and trust so that when a referral comes in or a need arises, your firm already feels known.
-That value is real, but it should support a broader plan that still produces measurable opportunities.
+Not every social activity creates an immediate lead.
+Some content exists to build familiarity and trust so that when a referral comes in, or a need arises, your firm already feels known.
+That value is real, but it should support a broader plan that produces measurable opportunities through planned and repeatable outbound activities.

 Should accountants do this in-house?